GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: Introduction

-In \textbf{CityPlannerEnv}, agents allocate resources add or remove productions for each demand at each step to pursue custom-defined objectives based on user preferences.
+In \textbf{CityPlannerEnv}, agents allocate resources by adding or removing productions for each demand at each step to pursue custom-defined objectives based on user preferences.
 This incremental allocation mechanism draws inspiration from the Multi-step Colonel Blotto Game (MCBG), a well-studied model for competitive resource allocation on graphs ~\cite{an2025reinforcementlearninggametheoreticresource,an2025doubleoraclealgorithmgametheoretic,shishika2021dynamicdefenderattackerblottogame}.
 Dependencies between resources and demands are represented as bipartite graphs, and objectives can be defined over any subset of productions.
 Agents seek to plan actions that maximize the expected cumulative reward over time while respecting preference trade-offs.
 As the number of resources, demands, and objectives increases -- and as conditions change over time -- the allocation problem becomes increasingly challenging for PCPL.

 We further introduce \textbf{GraphAllocBench}, a benchmark for PCPL that defines a suite of challenging problems designed using CityPlannerEnv.
 GraphAllocBench leverages the flexibility of CityPlannerEnv to create customizable problems by varying the numbers of demands, resources, objectives, and objective shapes, providing targeted stress tests for PCPL algorithms.
 For example, GraphAllocBench includes test problems spanning diverse optimization challenges, including difficult objective functions, diverse and non-convex Pareto fronts, sparse observation spaces, complex dependency structures, and high-dimensional graph observations.
 For performance characterization, the benchmark includes the hypervolume ratio along with two novel supplementary metrics -- Proportion of Non-Dominated Solutions (PNDS) and Ordering Score (OS) -- to assess how well policies satisfy varied preferences.
+Figure \ref{fig:summary_figure} shows an overview of CityPlannerEnv and GraphAllocBench.